 Buying your first road bike is a pivotal moment in any rider’s cycling life.

-A ‘road bike’ is very much an umbrella term describing a machine designed for riding on tarmac.
+First, a 'road bike' is very much an umbrella term describing a machine designed for riding on tarmac.
 These bikes have narrower tyres compared to hybrids and mountain bikes, a frame that aims to keep the weight low, and (in the vast majority of cases) drop handlebars to allow for multiple hand positions.

-Riders who choose to spend their time cycling on the tarmac are of course varied, with many different motivations.
+Riders who choose to spend their time cycling on the tarmac are, of course, varied, and with many different motivations.
 Some use their road bikes to commute, others enjoy long drawn out days exploring the countryside, whilst some want to push the boundaries of their bodies to travel as fast as they can.
 Then there are those who want to do a little bit of everything, for as little money as possible.

 As a result, there are many styles of road bike.
 Key differences are found in the geometry - the dimensions of various elements of the frame which position the rider in a way that runs on a scale of 'relaxed' to 'head down/flat back', as well as the components.

-Here’s a look at some of the key road bike genres to help you narrow down your search when buying your first road bike:
+Here's a look at some of the key road bike genres to help you narrow down your search when buying your first road bike:

 Endurance/sportive road bikes